Strength and Conditioning

 Topic: Integrating technology to understand performance and inform training of freestyle board sports

-Supervisors: Matt Cross, Jono Neville Cameron Ross, John Cronin
+Supervisors: Matt Cross, Jono Neville John Cronin - Ruiwei Hong

-Topic: The impact of specificity and individualised exercise selection on strength development in the powerlifts
+Topic: The impact of exercise specificity and individualised exercise selection on powerlifting performance Supervisors: Mike McGuigan, Eric Helms, Alyssa-Joy Spence - Chaoke Hu

 Topic: The effects of wearable resistance on the throwing velocity, shoulder strength and biomechanics of baseball players